What Are the Best UK REITs to Invest in?

 Real Estate Investment Trusts, or REITs, are publicly traded companies which own and manage portfolios of income generating property on behalf of their shareholders.

-Since being introduced to the UK in 2007, there are now over 50 REITs listed on the London Stock Exchange, but which are the top UK REITs to watch in 2023?
+Since being introduced to the UK in 2007, there are now over 50 REITs listed on the London Stock Exchange.
+But which are the best UK REITs in 2023?
 And why should you consider investing in UK Real Estate Investment Trusts in the first place?
 Keep reading to find out.

 Table of Contents